 - 1. Be short, concise and clear - 2.
 Set out the full competence needed in an occupation so that on completion, the apprentice is able to carry out the role for any employer, across any relevant sector - 3.
 Have the support of employers including smaller businesses - 4.
 Be sufficiently stretching that it will require at least a year of training before the end-point assessment, with off-the-job training accounting for at least 20% of the apprenticeship - 5.
 Align with professional registration where it exists - 6.
 Meet minimum English, Maths and digital requirements, as follows: - i.
 For Level 2 apprenticeships, achieve Level 1 English and Maths and take the test for Level 2 prior to taking their end point assessment (EPA) - ii.
 For Level 3 to 4 apprenticeships achieve Level 2 English and Maths prior to taking their EPA. - 7.
 Include mandatory qualifications under certain circumstances.
-CITB has agreed with the DfE that NVQs can be included for construction occupations.
+Each individual Trailblazer Employer Group will have to determine with the IfA whether its proposal will meet the criteria for including the attainment of an NVQ as a compulsory part of the apprenticeship.
+If an NVQ is not included and the occupation is served with a CSCS card then the Trailblazer Employer Group should, at the commencement of its development work, discuss with CSCS its recognition of the successful completion of the apprenticeship for the issue of a card.
 Further information is available in the Best Practice section of this Guidance Note.

 Once the Trailblazer Apprenticeship Standard is developed, the employer group must facilitate consultation with employers and parties who had not been involved in development and consider any feedback.
-Once submitted to the DfE it will be posted on their website for final consultation.
+Once submitted to the IfA it will be posted on their website for final consultation.

-If the Standard meets all of the required criteria it will be approved by the Minister for Skills within six weeks of submission.
+If the Standard meets all of the required criteria it will be approved by the IfA Construction Route Panel within six weeks of submission.